 Greater Manchester Green Summit – views from our listening workshop

-Energy Systems Catapult (ESC) organised and facilitated a listening events recently with the theme of ‘Smart Energy & Decarbonisation of Heat’ to help Greater Manchester Combined Authority (GMCA) collaboratively design an environmental charter for their Green Summit on the 21st March.
+Energy Systems Catapult (ESC) organised and facilitated a listening event recently with the theme of ‘Smart Energy & Decarbonisation of Heat’ to help Greater Manchester Combined Authority (GMCA) collaboratively design an environmental charter for their Green Summit on the 21st March.